AusClimateService/east-coast-rain/results_summary.md

 ### Context

+#### East Coast event

-In the observational (AGCD) record, the unprecedented 2022 RX15day value of 410mm has a return period of 297 years (calculated from a GEV fit to 122 annual values with a shape).
+In the observational (AGCD) record, the unprecedented 2022 RX15day value of 410mm has a return period of 297 years (calculated from a GEV fit to 122 annual values).
 There is a strong tendency for RX15day events to occur in February and March (with the least likely months being Jul-Sep), and large RX15day values have exclusively occurred in La Nina or ENSO neutral months (i.e. never during El Nino).

+#### UNSEEN literature

+Nobody has done a multi-model UNSEEN analysis before.
+There is one paper that uses two different models, but they just lump all the data into one bucket (to increase the overall sample size).

 ### Model summary